llbit/chunky-docs/docs/faq.md

 Post any questions un-answered here to the [reddit community][0].
 Please post bugs on the [chunky GitHub page.][1]

-* **Q: Why is there noise/grain/random dots in the render?**
+* **Q: Why is there noise/grain/random bright dots in the render?**
-  Torches and other small light sources cause a very random illumination and it takes many samples per pixel to render such light smoothly.
-For more information see the [Path Tracing][2] article!
-You can disable emitters under the Lighting tab in the Render Controls dialog to remove the random bright dots.
-Note that rendering for a longer time will eventually remove the dots as the render approaches the expected value.
+  This is not a bug, but an unfortunate effect of the rendering algorithm used in Chunky.
+Torches and other small light sources cause a very random illumination and it takes a long time to render such light nicely.
+For more information please read the [Path Tracing][2] article.
+You can disable emitters under the Lighting tab in the Render Controls dialog to remove most of the random bright dots.  **Note that rendering for a longer time will eventually remove the noise**, though it may take a very long time.

 * **Q: How long does it take to render an image?**
   There is no exact answer to this question.
 The main thing that affects render